liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 ![The `DDLForm` screenlet using Default theme.](Images/ddlform.png)

-### Custom cells
+### Custom Cells

-Any theme should define a cell view for each kind of field type.
-For instance, the `xib` file called `DDLFieldDateTableCell_default` will be used to render `Date` fields in the `Default` theme.
+A theme needs to define a cell view for each field type.
+For instance, the `xib` file `DDLFieldDateTableCell_default` is used to render `Date` fields in the `Default` theme.

-However, you can customize how to show one specific field using the following filename: `DDLCustomFieldXXXTableCell_default` where `XXX` will be your field name.
+What if you want a specific field to have a unique appearance though?
+No problem!
+You can customize your field's display by using the following filename pattern, where `XXX` is your field's name: `DDLCustomFieldXXXTableCell_default`.
-For instance, the GUI for text fields in the Default theme looks like you can see above (field "Are you a subscriber?).
-If you want a custom GUI, you needn't to create a whole theme.
-You just need to create a `xib` file called `DDLCustomFieldSubscriberNameTableCell_default` (considering the field's name is 'subscriberName') and the custom version will be rendered.
+For example, the the "Are you a subscriber?" field in screenshot above shows how text fields appear in the Default theme.
+If you want to customize this, you don't need to create an entire theme.
+You just need to create an `xib` file for the field `subscriberName`.
+The filename is therefore `DDLCustomFieldSubscriberNameTableCell_default`.
 Be careful to keep the same components and `IBOutlet` defined in the custom file.

 ## Portal Configuration